uva-bi-sdad/dc.meps.acs.health.literacy/README.md

-# YOUR_REPO_NAME Ex) dc.template
+# dc.meps.acs.health.literacy

-Allows user to easily get YOUR_DATA data from the SDAD Data Commons.
+Allows user to easily get health literacy estimates data from the SDAD Data Commons.
 Data can be provided directly or in a file.